DS-100/su25/syllabus.md

 - All homeworks and projects must be submitted to Gradescope by their posted deadlines.
 There may be separate coding and written Gradescope portals for the same assignment; please check that you are submitting the right part.
 - Homeworks and projects have both public (visible) and hidden autograder tests.
 The public tests are mainly sanity checks.
 For example, a sanity check might verify that the answer you entered is a number as expected, and not a word.
 The hidden tests generally check for correctness, and are invisible to students while they are completing the assignment.
 - The primary form of support students will have for homeworks and projects are **office hours** and **Ed**.
-- Homeworks and projects must be completed individually, without the usage of any unauthorized resources (CourseHero, ChatGPT, etc).
-See the [Collaboration Policy](#collaboration-policy-and-academic-honesty) for more details.
+- Homeworks and projects must be completed individually, without the usage of any unauthorized resources (e.g., CourseHero).
+While large language models (LLMs) are permitted for use on homeworks and projects, students are only allowed to use LLMs in the specific manner outlined in the [Collaboration Policy](#collaboration-policy-and-academic-honesty).
+Inappropriate use of LLMs is considered cheating.
 ### Lab

 **Labs** are shorter programming assignments designed to give students familiarity with new ideas.
 They are meant to be completed prior to homework.